ASFO 2026–01–17

 Light Railway Orders were never meant as a way to extend your 381 mm gage live–steam garden railway 22 km to provide access to a nuclear power station, but here we are.
 Or, a day out on the Romney, Dymchurch, and Hythe.
-(Photo to follow)
+(More photos here — the best ones are free.)

 ASFO 2025–10–18